Jadon Sancho news: England star makes Bundesliga history with brace for Borussia Dortmund | Goal.com

 That ability was showcased once again on Saturday during a meeting with Mainz.

-With Dortmund needing to offer a positive response to their 5-0 Der Klassiker mauling at the hands of Bayern Munich, Sancho helped them get back on track.
+With Dortmund needing to offer a positive response to their 5-0 Der Klassiker mauling at the hands of Bayern Munich, Sancho helped them get back on track in a 2-1 win.

 He netted twice in the space of seven first-half minutes, with a well-taken brace allowing his side to take full control of proceedings.